Uniview

 // server-plugin.ts

-import { connectToHostServer } from "@uniview/runtime/ws-client";
+import { connectToHostServer } from "@uniview/react-runtime/ws-client";

 import App from "./App";